Conveniently Located to serve the people of Maui, Hawaii

 Last month I shared the similarities and differences between Botox, Dysport and Xeomin (If you missed this post, brush up on the topic by clicking here.)
-Today, I would like to talk about how I use these products to create results our patients here at MediSpa Maui/The Stolley Center absolutely love.
+Today, I would like to talk about how I use these products to create results our patients here at Medispa Maui and Wellness Center absolutely love.
 If you find this blog post informative, do share it!

 Now, let’s get started.
 The top 3 injection sites for these products are the frown, the forehead and the squints.
 A common Botox and Xeomin dose in the frown is 20-25 units.
 The forehead dose tends to be 6-12 units and the squints tend to be 12-15 units per side.
 These doses should be multiplied X 3 for Dysport.
 That is, the Dysport dose is 3 X more than Botox and Xeomin.
 It should be noted the actual amount of liquid injected is the same.
 The dose is more of a factor in how a unit is defined at the time research and studies are done, not the actual amount of the product that is injected.
 Other areas we commonly treat include the lines on the upper nasal region called the “bunny lines”, vertical lip lines around the mouth, the wrinkling in the chin, the muscles that pull the corners of the mouth down and the vertical neck bands that pop out on expression.
 I also commonly use neuromodulators (NM) to decrease the size of the jaw muscle and to decrease grinding and clenching.
 Three other ways I use NMs: 1.)
 To decrease the size of the salivary glands.
 2.)
 To decrease sweating.
 3.)
 To decrease the severity and frequency of migraine headaches.